 Getting to Idlewild Park and Parking for Reno Earth Day

-Reno Earth Day draws a big crowd (over 20,000 last year).
+Reno Earth Day draws a big crowd (typically over 20,000).
 Parking in and around Idlewild Park is limited, so be sure to leave yourselves plenty of time to find a parking slot and walk or bike to the event.
 Carpooling with friends is a good idea and in keeping with the Earth Day theme.
 You can arrange carpooling by using the RTC SMART TRIPS carpool ride matching website.
 Another option is RTC bus route #16, which stops right at Booth and Idlewild.

 The Many Spokes for Many Folks program will have scheduled bike rides into the event.
 Once there, you can safely park your bike with the Reno Bike Project's bike valet located in front of the California Building.
 Don't have a bicycle?
 You can take care of that at any of several excellent "Reno Area Bicycle and Cycling Shops."

 A number of sponsors support Reno Earth Day so we can freely celebrate Mother Earth.
 Major sponsors include the City of Reno and Truckee Meadows Water Authority, which are joined by numerous other government entities, private businesses, and volunteers to help make Reno Earth Day a successful asset to the community.